-The likelihoods of establishment and spread of armoured scales in Australia are also considered to be comparable to previous pathway assessments.
-These likelihoods relate specifically to events that occur in Australia, and are principally independent of the importation pathway.
-The consequences of armoured scale infestations are also independent of the importation pathway.
+The likelihoods of establishment and spread of armoured scales in Australia from fresh date fruit from the MENA region are similar to those of previous assessments.
+Those likelihoods relate specifically to events that occur in Australia, and are principally independent of the importation pathway.
+The consequences of entry, establishment and spread of F. phoenicis are also independent of the importation pathway and are similar between pest risk assessments.
+Therefore, the existing ratings for the likelihoods of entry, establishment and spread, and the rating for the overall consequences for F. phoenicis have been adopted for the fresh date fruit from the MENA region pathway.

-In addition, the department has reviewed the latest literature (for example (Al-Antary, Al-Khawaldeh & Ateyyat 2014; Elwan, El-Sayed & Serag 2011; García et al. 2017; Radwan 2012)).
-No new information has been found to change the risk ratings for importation, distribution, establishment, spread and consequences, as set out for armoured scales in existing policies.
+In addition, the department has reviewed the latest literature-for example Al-Antary, Al-Khawaldeh and Ateyyat (2014); Attia (2013); Elwan, El-Sayed and Serag (2011); García Morales et al. (2018); Radwan (2012)-and no new information has been identified that would significantly change the risk ratings for importation, distribution, establishment, spread and consequences, as set out for armoured scales in existing policies.